-- A 2016 study that found canola oil reduced abdominal fat in obese individuals was supported by Agriculture and Agri Food Canada, Canola Council of Canada, Dow Agrosciences and Flax Council of Canada[*].
+- A 2016 study that found the oil reduced abdominal fat in obese individuals was supported by Agriculture and Agri-Food Canada, Canola Council of Canada, Dow Agrosciences and Flax Council of Canada[*].

 - One 2011 study that concluded it’s safe to replace dairy fat with canola oil received funding from Pulse Canada, the Saskatchewan Pulse Growers, the Canola Council of Canada, Unilever, and other corporations[*].

 For comparison, none of the studies showing negative side effects of canola (used in this article) received funding from corporations.
 But the bias doesn’t end there.
 The Canola Council of Canada has also granted funds for studies that demonize saturated fats.

 For example, a 2017 review published by the AHA titled “Dietary Fats and Cardiovascular Disease: A Presidential Advisory From the American Heart Association” advises against coconut oil consumption because it’s high in saturated fat and recommends polyunsaturated fats instead.
 Another study that recommended lowering saturated fats in favor of carbs received partial support from the Canola Council of Canada[*].